HLR/FoREST/question-answering/README.md

 - --model_size: For llama3, options are {8B, 70B}.
 For qwen2, options are {7B, 72B}.
 - --clear: Whether the dataset evaluation come from either clear (C-split) or ambiguous (A-split).
 Enter any character to indicate C-split; otherwise left empty.
 - --data_path: directory for evaluated data.
 - --method: which method to run include ["CoT", "SG"]. ignore this option if running without these two methods.
-To use SG method, please first run ``python SG_generate`` in [utils](../utils) with desired model.
+To use SG method, please first run FoR identification with SG method in [FoR-identification](../FoR-Identification).
 - --convert_type: Whether "intrinsic" or "camera".
 Default is "" which can be used as "camera".

 Example of command with all parameters